-8.3.1.
+8.3.1.1.
 Frequency of verifications

-The manufacturer shall complete the procedure for in-use verification for Part A with a frequency agreed with the authorities, until 5 or 8 years as defined in paragraph 5.2. after the last vehicle of each monitor family is sold and report the results of the verification to the authorities.
+The manufacturer shall complete the in-use verification for Part A within 3 years after first vehicle of each Part A family is sold and every 2 years afterwards until 8 years as defined in paragraph 5.2. after the last vehicle of each monitor family is sold and report the results of the verification to the granting type approval authorities.
 The authorities may decide to proceed with their own verification of Part A, at a frequency and magnitude based on risk assessment, or request more information from the manufacturers.
-With the agreement of all Contracting Parties involved, the verification of Part A for vehicles in the same monitor family may be combined between different Contracting Parties.
-In such cases the relevant Contracting Parties shall be considered as a single authority for the purposes of this verification.

-The verification of the monitors shall not be mandatory if the annual sales of the monitor family are less than 5 000 vehicles in Contracting Parties applying this Regulation for the previous year.
+The verification of the monitors shall not be mandatory if the annual sales of the monitor family are less than 5,000 vehicles in Contracting Parties applying this Regulation for the previous year.
 Such families may still be selected to be tested for Part A, at the request of the responsible authorities.

+8.3.1.2.
+Test vehicle selection

+The vehicle selected during Part A verification shall be randomly selected.
+In the case in which the number of tests is less than the number of the Part B families within Part A family, more than one vehicle from the same Part B family shall not be selected.
+In the case in which the number of tests is equal to or greater than of the number of the Part B families, at least one vehicle from each Part B family shall be selected.

+The (virtual, if applicable) vehicle distance shall be more than 25,000km.
+In case of only first Part A verification test, it is allowed to test the vehicles less than 25,000km if manufacture provides the difficulty to procure the vehicles with best efforts.

+It’s up to manufacture to select the technical services per each Part B family, but granting TAA should be same per Part A family